 Sometimes it is not safe to use certain medications at the same time.
 Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 This list is not complete.
-Other drugs may interact with metronidazole, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect metronidazole, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Flagyl (metronidazole)

 - During Pregnancy or Breastfeeding

 - Drug Interactions

 - Pricing & Coupons